Astroner/schematic-forms-react/README.md

     error?: string
 }
 ```
- - Without "field" prop component will triggers on any error in any field.
+ - Without "field" prop component will trigger on any error in any field.
  - "error" prop specify which error type in "field" should trigger re-render.

 ```tsx